 DIRECTING / WRITING

 In addition to her extensive work as a performer, Judy has added writing and directing to her resume.
 Recently, along with her recurring acting role as Sophia Wyndom in the new TV series BLUFF, Judy came on board as a Director and Head Writer for Season One.
+Producers are now working on moving ahead with Season Two.

 Judy spent 8 years as the co-artistic director for 2 theatres in Canada – CELEBRATIONS in Winnipeg and JUBILATIONS in Edmonton.
 During this time she collaborated as a writer / director on more than 40 shows.
 These shows have also been produced in various theatres across Western Canada.